ManuYuzu/ManuYuzu/README.md

 ### Hi!
 Nice to see you here 👋

-💻 I am a Junior Full-Stack Web Developer MEVN.
+💻 I am a Junior Full-Stack Web Developer MEVN. <br />
-📖 Currently learning React and improving my skills on JS and CSS.
+📖 Currently learning React and improving my skills on JS and CSS. <br />
-📍 Based on Canary Islands, Spain.
+📍 Based on Canary Islands, Spain. <br />

 ## Contact